Form: A single to multi-stemmed shrub, or with pruning, a tree.

 Mature Size: 15-30' high and 15-25' wide.

 Toxic / Danger: Thorns.
-Dust from wood cutting is
+Chemical-laden dust from wood cutting is a possible breathing hazard.

 Origin: California, Arizona, Mexico.